wwbustb/fmz-docs/doc/getting_started.rst

 .. image:: images/download_docker.png

-Here are steps to deploy the dockr in a Linux server:
+Here are steps to deploy the dockr in a Linux server(centOS 6):

 - Buy a cloud server (VPS) from Amazon or Google, the lowest and cheapest configuration is enough. you may often has a free try for a long time.
 - Login your server, fellow the instruction from your server provider or Google.